Nick-Chapman/EarleyM/README.md

 Haskell implementation of Monadic-style combinators for chart parsing.

-These combinators support left-recursive and ambiguous grammars - but feel like plain old monadic parser combinators.
+These combinators support left-recursive and ambiguous grammars, but provide a standard monadic parser interface.

-This Haskell implementation re-work an earlier Ocaml implementation: https://github.com/Nick-Chapman/ocaml-chart-parsers

-But with the following changes:
+This implementation re-works an earlier Ocaml implementation: https://github.com/Nick-Chapman/ocaml-chart-parsers with the following changes:

 * Purely functional implementation - of course, this is Haskell!

 * Improved interface: No need to union the types of all non-terminals.
-Two monadic layers, for: Gram, Lang
+Two monadic layers: Gram, Lang

-* Lots of unit tests...
+* Lots of unit tests.

-* Including a fleshed out example of an expression language, supporting:
+* Fleshed out example of an expression language, including:
     * identifiers, numbers
     * left associating binary operator
     * function application by juxtaposition
     * lambda abstraction

   Demonstrating:
     * Parsing without a separate lexer (this parser works directly on the characters as tokens).
     * Handling whitespace correctly, without the need to peek ahead:
         * "f 1x"  is rejected
         * "f(1)x" is accepted

-Summary of the Haskell interface: (via NewLang):
+Summary of the Haskell interface: (from NewLang):

 ```haskell
 data NT a